 There are several elements to this drink and Chris explains why it is necessary to include each ingredient in this recipe.

 Salt: Salt brings down adrenalin and other stress hormones.
 The reason why people have trouble falling asleep or wake up in the middle of the night is due to stress hormones being elevated.
 Salt downregulates their actions.

 Sugar: Honey or sugar is a disaccharide (glucose and fructose).
 Fructose inhibits glucose from blood sugar to spike.
 Glucose by itself will cause blood sugar handling issues.
-This is why honey, sugar and fruit will not spike blood sugar.
+This is why honey, sugar, and fruit will not spike blood sugar.
 When you sleep, you are fasting and you need reserved glycogen stored in your liver to help maintain balanced blood sugar levels while you sleep.
 When our blood sugar drops, it raises our stress hormones and causes us to wake up.
-Having a sugar reserve helps prevent this from happening along with the salt to control adrenalin rising.
+Having a sugar reserve helps prevent this from happening along with the salt to control adrenaline rising.

 Gelatin: Gelatin is a protein that is high in proline and glycine which helps counteract tryptophan and cysteine’s stressful effects on the brain.
 Glycine is recognized as an “inhibitory” neurotransmitter and promotes natural sleep.
 Tryptophan is the precursor to serotonin, which causes inflammation.